 - Ask local animal shelters if they provide emergency shelter or foster care for pets in a disaster.
 Animal shelters may be overburdened caring for the animals they already have as well as those displaced by a disaster, so this should be your last resort.

-Whether you are away from home for a day or a week, you'll need essential supplies.
+Whether you are away from home for a day or a week, you will need essential supplies to care for your pet.
 Keep items in an accessible place and store them in sturdy containers that can be carried easily (duffle bags, covered trash containers, etc.).
-Your pet disaster supplies kit should include:
+Your pet disaster supply kit should include:

 - Medications and medical records (stored in a waterproof container) and a first aid kit.

-- Sturdy leashes, harnesses, and/or carriers to transport pets safely and ensure that your animals can't escape.
+- Sturdy leashes, harnesses, and/or carriers to transport pets safely and ensure that your animals cannot escape.

 - Food, potable water, bowls, cat litter/pan, and can opener.